huhanGitHub/huhanGitHub.github.io/_pages/about.md

 ## Actively Seeking Full-time Employment

 I am on the job market now, actively seeking positions as a **Research Scientist**, **Research Engineer** or **Postdoc**.
 My areas of interest include Code Generation, App Analysis, the establishment of LLM benchmarks and datasets, LLM-driven product development or related fields.
 I am particularly drawn to industry-driven projects and positions in industry that prioritize practical applications over solely contributing top-tier publications.
 While I am deeply involved in research, I am very confident in my coding and communication skills.
-Before starting my PhD, I accumulated one year of full-time work experience as a Research & Developer in industry.
+Before starting my PhD, I accumulated one year of full-time work experience as a Researcher & Developer in industry.

 ## Latest News